Rajpratik71/sheepdog-wiki/Sheepdog-Design.md

 From the view of how to access objects, we can also categorize Sheepdog objects into two groups.

-* read-only object (e.g. data objects of a snapshot VDI)
+* writable
 one VM can write and read the object but other VMs cannot access.

-* writable object
-No VM can write the object but any VMs can read the object.
+* read-only object (e.g. data objects of a snapshot VDI) No VM can write the object but any VMs can read the object.

 This means that virtual machines cannot share the same volume at the